IoFMT/Inception/readme.md

 ## Understanding the API

-### IOFMT REST API Documentation

-This document provides a technical overview of the IOFMT REST API, acting as a Facade for connecting to the SFG20 GraphAPI and maintaining a cache for improved performance.
+This document provides a technical overview of the IOFMT REST API.

 **API Specification:**

 The API is defined using the OpenAPI Specification (OAS) and can be accessed at `https://iofmtapi.azurewebsites.net/openapi.json`.
+This API definition is using OPENAPI 3.0.3.
+If you want a version using swagger 2, please open this file: [Swagger 2 Definition](connector/IoFMT-API.swagger.json)

 **Authentication:**